judy2k/stupid-python-tricks/README.md

 ## gradually_worse_pi

 Import this module, then import `math` and print out `pi` in a loop.
 I guarantee you'll be surprised!

+## autoargs

+It's so tiresome writing constructors that copy all their arguments to `self`.
+Now you can just use this very clever `@autoargs` decorator, and all will be done for you!